xpmir/cross-encoders/README.md

 ## 👨‍💻 Package

-This repository provides a standardized and highly efficient framework for the fine-tuning and evaluation of state-of-the-art Cross-Encoder models for Information Retrieval (IR).
+This repository provides a standardized and fully modular framework for the fine-tuning and evaluation of state-of-the-art Cross-Encoder models for Information Retrieval (IR).
 Built upon the Experimaestro and xpmir ecosystems, it automates the end-to-end experimental lifecycle—from document indexing (using BM25 or SPLADE) and advanced training strategies (such as MarginMSE and listwise distillation) to rigorous multi-benchmark evaluation on datasets like BEIR.
 We release this project as a resource for the IR community, simplifing the reproduction and evaluation of sota re-ranking results, and providing modular components for researching new loss functions and negative sampling techniques.

 ## Reproducing Paper results